Table of Contents

 - Although it does not activate network interfaces or allow more users to be logged into the system at the same time.

-- In Red Hat/CentOS 7/8, rescue mode is equivalent to single user mode and requires the root password.
+- In Red Hat/CentOS 7/8, this operation requires the root password.

 1.1 Boot into maintenance mode using ISO